petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/identity-management-options.md

 ## Multi-factor Authentication

-Increase login security for Liferay with the use of (MFA) multi-factor authentication.
+Increase login security for Liferay with the use of multi-factor authentication (MFA).
 In addition to a password, with MFA, a user is required to provide Liferay with a separate verification.
 By default, Liferay offers different MFA options:

 * Email-based one-time password (OTP)
 * IP address checker